Useful shell commands

 If you want to keep process running after you logout you should use nohup command.
 This command will not put process to background automatically.

 Example: Let say one want to download opensuse linux DVD iso file.
 He would also like to do something after he run this command.
-He also do not want to take care if download is not over and he has to go home (logout).
+He also do not want to take care if download is not over and he has to go home (logout but do not shutdown the computer).

 nohup wget -c http://download.opensuse.org/distribution/11.1/iso/openSUSE-11.1-DVD-i586.iso &